Got FCAT? No Problem!

 The Florida Department of Education recommends several websites for kids to develop reading skills through word games and activities.
 Each website has a recommended age guide.

+The FCAT 2.0 measures student achievement of the Next Generation Sunshine State Standards in reading, mathematics, science, and writing.
 Learn more about FCAT 2.0 and the new generation of testing.

 Have fun and practice the skills needed for the FCAT with FCAT Explorer, the official tutorial created by the Florida Department of Education.

 Practice the FCAT with sample questions from previous FCAT tests provided by the Florida Department of Education.

 FOCUS, a website organized by the Florida Department of Education, offers mini-assessments for science, reading, and math skills.
 Each mini-assessment includes a set of questions similar to FCAT questions.